Case Study

 Build scalable experience patterns across core journeys

-We applied the design language to the moments that matter most in streaming, ensuring consistency across discovery, selection and viewing - while supporting commercial and membership journeys that are critical to the service.
+We applied the design language to the moments that matter most in streaming, ensuring consistency across discovery, selection and viewing, while supporting membership and commercial journeys that are critical to the service.

 This work spanned interconnected areas including: